kajaschmidt/aries-jupyter-playground/README.md

 **Note:** An error when spinning the docker containers might be `Service '<docker-container>' failed to build : Build failed`.
 A possible solution is to up the Memory available to docker to 3GB (see [StackOverflow post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).

-The urls for the jupyter notebook server for each agent can be retrieved by running `./scripts/get_URLS.sh` in a terminal from the root of this project.
+The ULRs for the jupyter notebook server for each agent can be retrieved by running `./scripts/get_URLS.sh` in a terminal from the root of this project.

 To stop the PoC either: